China–Mongolia relations: Historical

+Republic of China

-After the fall of the Qing dynasty in 1911, the Republic of China was established and Outer Mongolia declared its independence after more than 200 years of Qing rule.
+Bogd Khanate in Outer Mongolia declared its independence in 1911 after more than 200 years of Qing rule.
+The Republic of China was established in 1912 after the fall of the Qing dynasty.
 During this period, the Beiyang government of the Republic of China, as the successor to the Qing, claimed Outer Mongolia as Chinese territory.
 This claim was provided for in the Imperial Edict of the Abdication of the Qing Emperor signed by the Empress Dowager Longyu on behalf of the six-year-old Xuantong Emperor: "[...] the continued territorial integrity of the lands of the five races, Manchu, Han, Mongol, Hui, and Tibetan into one great Republic of China" ([...] 仍合滿、漢、蒙、回、藏五族完全領土，為一大中華民國).
 However, the Chinese government lacked any stable control over the region due to massive civil wars in the south and the rise of regional warlords in the Warlord Era.
 Consequently, Outer Mongolia sought Russian support to claim its independence.
 In 1919, Chinese general Xu Shuzheng advanced into Outer Mongolia and annulled its independence.
 In 1921, Chinese forces were driven out by White Russian forces led by Baron Roman von Ungern-Sternberg.
 Some months later they were driven out by the Red Army of the Russian Soviet Federative Socialist Republic, the Far Eastern Republic and pro-Soviet Mongolian forces.
 In 1924, the Mongolian People's Republic was proclaimed.
-With the onset of the Japanese invasion of China, little effort was given to reestablish Chinese control over Outer Mongolia.
+With the onset of the Second Sino-Japanese War, little effort was given to reestablish Chinese control over Outer Mongolia.

-Following the end of World War II, the Republic of China, led by the Kuomintang, was forced to formally accept Outer Mongolian independence under Soviet pressure, but this recognition was revoked in 1953.
-In 1949, the Communists won the Chinese Civil War and re-recognized Mongolia's independent status.
+Following the end of World War II, the Republic of China, led by the Kuomintang, was forced to formally accept Outer Mongolian independence under Soviet pressure.
+Recognition of Mongolian independence was stipulated in the Sino-Soviet agreement of August 14, 1945.
+The Chinese government officially recognized Mongolian independence in January 1946.
+In 1949, the Chinese Communist Party won the Chinese Civil War and maintained the policy of recognizing Mongolia's independent status.

-Communist era
+Cold War

 The People's Republic of China established diplomatic relations with Mongolia on October 16, 1949, and both nations signed a border treaty in 1962.
 With the Sino-Soviet split, Mongolia aligned itself with the Soviet Union and asked for the deployment of Soviet forces, leading to security concerns in China.
-As a result, bilateral ties remained tense until 1984, when a high-level Chinese delegation visited Mongolia and both nations began to survey and demarcate their borders.
+As a result, bilateral ties remained tense until 1984, when a high-level Chinese delegation visited Mongolia and both nations started to survey and demarcate their borders.
 Mongolian General Secretary Jambyn Batmönkh, during a meeting with President Kim Il sung while on a state visit to Pyongyang in November 1986 states that "renewing the development of China-Mongolian relations is important for our two countries’ people's common interest".
 In 1986, a series of agreements to bolster trade and establish transport and air links was signed.
 In 1988, both nations signed a treaty on border control.
-Mongolia also began asserting a more independent policy and pursued more friendly ties with China.
+Mongolia also started a more independent policy and pursued more friendly ties with China.